lgalaz/fullstack-javascript/next.js/Security_Headers/explanation.md

 ## Content Security Policy (CSP)

 CSP is stricter and often requires nonces.
-It is commonly set in middleware.
+A nonce is a unique, per-request token you add to both the CSP header and specific `<script>` tags, allowing only those inline scripts to run while keeping other inline scripts blocked.
+CSP is commonly set in middleware.

 ```javascript
 // middleware.js